Public Sector Pension Investment Board Reduces Position in Itron, Inc. (NASDAQ:ITRI)

-Public Sector Pension Investment Board reduced its stake in Itron, Inc. (NASDAQ:ITRI – Free Report) by 3.3% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission.
+Public Sector Pension Investment Board lessened its holdings in shares of Itron, Inc. (NASDAQ:ITRI – Free Report) by 3.3% during the 1st quarter, HoldingsChannel reports.
 The fund owned 79,458 shares of the scientific and technical instruments company’s stock after selling 2,734 shares during the quarter.
-Public Sector Pension Investment Board owned 0.17% of Itron worth $4,406,000 at the end of the most recent reporting period.
+Public Sector Pension Investment Board’s holdings in Itron were worth $4,406,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-In other news, SVP Donald L. Reeves III sold 983 shares of the business’s stock in a transaction on Monday, July 31st.
-The stock was sold at an average price of $78.00, for a total value of $76,674.00.
-Following the completion of the transaction, the senior vice president now directly owns 9,091 shares of the company’s stock, valued at $709,098.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Insiders own 1.47% of the company’s stock.
+In related news, SVP Donald L. Reeves III sold 983 shares of Itron stock in a transaction dated Monday, July 31st.
+The shares were sold at an average price of $78.00, for a total transaction of $76,674.00.
+Following the completion of the transaction, the senior vice president now directly owns 9,091 shares of the company’s stock, valued at approximately $709,098.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+1.47% of the stock is owned by corporate insiders.

 Itron Stock Performance

-Itron (NASDAQ:ITRI – Get Free Report) last released its quarterly earnings results on Thursday, August 3rd.
-The scientific and technical instruments company reported $0.65 earnings per share for the quarter, topping analysts’ consensus estimates of $0.31 by $0.34.
-Itron had a return on equity of 8.02% and a net margin of 2.01%.
-The company had revenue of $541.07 million during the quarter, compared to analysts’ expectations of $518.01 million.
-Sell-side analysts forecast that Itron, Inc. will post 2.16 earnings per share for the current fiscal year.
+Itron (NASDAQ:ITRI – Get Free Report) last issued its quarterly earnings data on Thursday, August 3rd.
+The scientific and technical instruments company reported $0.65 EPS for the quarter, topping analysts’ consensus estimates of $0.31 by $0.34.
+Itron had a net margin of 2.01% and a return on equity of 8.02%.
+The business had revenue of $541.07 million during the quarter, compared to analysts’ expectations of $518.01 million.
+On average, analysts expect that Itron, Inc. will post 2.16 earnings per share for the current fiscal year.

 Itron, Inc, a technology and service company, provides end-to-end solutions that help manage operations in the energy, water, and smart city space worldwide.
 It operates through three segments: Device Solutions, Networked Solutions, and Outcomes.
 The Device Solutions segment offers hardware products that are used for measurement, control, or sensing.